 The key here is to remember that when the tool isn’t working, you may need a new one.
 When you try to work with the wrong tool, you may become negligent.
 That is where we were.
 I wanted it to work so BAD, but it just wasn’t.
 Chances are you will be there at some point too.
 And, you know what?
 That is okay!
 God designed each of our kids differently, and we need to consider THEIR truth and what THEY need.
 When we do that, we will find the perfect tool that was created just for them <3

-So, moms if you are realizing that you are homeschooling out of negligence can I encourage you today that you are not alone?
+So, moms if you are realizing that you are struggling with homeschooling can I encourage you today that you are not alone?
 I have been there.
-At some time in your homeschooling journey you may be there too.
+At some time in your homeschooling journey, you may be there too.
 But, there is hope.

 We can dig our way out of it.
 We can find the right tools for our life, and we can find joy in the unexpected moments that wreck our plans.

-For more from Sarah Mackenzie check out her book 🙂 I have a copy on the way and can’t wait to read it!
+For more from Sarah Mackenzie check out her book 🙂 I truly believe it is the ONE book every homeschool mom should read.